TyrantUT/Qt_Docker/README.md

 # Cross-Compiling Qt 6.9.1 for Raspberry Pi Using Docker

 This guide explains how to cross-compile Qt 6.9.1 for Raspberry Pi using Docker.
 The process involves building a host environment, compiling Qt for the host, and then cross-compiling Qt for the Raspberry Pi.
-The resulting binaries can be used to develop and deploy Qt applications on the Raspberry Pi 4.
+The resulting binaries can be used to develop and deploy Qt applications on the Raspberry Pi.

 ## Prerequisites